commaai/comma10k/gimp_plugin/README.md

 ## Comma10k GIMP plugin and labelling tips
  - A GIMP plugin for facilitating labelling of comma10k images.
- - Some tips for how to label the images and finetune the mask file using the awesome GIMP tool.
+ - Some tips for how to label the images and fine-tune the mask file using the awesome GIMP tool.

 ## Plugin Installation
 Copy [gimp_comma10k_helpers.py](https://github.com/nanamiwang/comma10k/blob/gimp_plugin/gimp_plugin/gimp_comma10k_helpers.py) to the GIMP plugins folder